-"Logical Scenario": Building off the elements identified within the functional scenario, developers generate a logical scenario by selecting value ranges or probability distributions for each element within a scenario (e.g., the possible width of a lane in meters).
+"Logical Scenario": [A scenario described with the inclusion of parameters, where the values of some of the parameters are defined as ranges.]
+Building off the elements identified within the functional scenario, developers generate a logical scenario by selecting value ranges or probability distributions for each element within a scenario (e.g., the possible width of a lane in meters).